Spico197/DocEE/README.md

 Hi, there 👋.
 Thanks for your stay in this repo.

 This project aims at building a universal toolkit for extracting events automatically from documents 📄 (long texts).
+The details can be found in our paper: [Efficient Document-level Event Extraction via Pseudo-Trigger-aware Pruned Complete Graph](https://arxiv.org/abs/2112.06013)

 🔥 We have an online demo [[here]](http://hlt.suda.edu.cn/docee) (available in 9:00-17:00 UTC+8).